Graduate and Professional Student Research and Development Fund GRANT GUIDELINES

 Saint Mary’s College Graduate and Professional Student Development Fund supports and encourages independent academic research and professional development for graduate and professional students through the distribution of grants to individual students.

-The Graduate Student Research and Development Fund Committee is administered by the Director of Faculty Development.
-Committee members include a faculty member from each school with graduate students and two graduate students.
+The Graduate Student Research and Development Fund is administered by the Faculty Development Fund Committee.
+Committee members include a faculty member from each school.
 The committee meets near the end of each month (September to May excluding December) to review applications.
 All applicants will be notified of the status of their grant application in writing at their local address (with copies to their faculty advisor and/or project/activity mentor) within one week of the meeting.
 Students receiving a grant will receive a check at the same address promptly to support the activity but not more than 30 days in advance of the award activity.

 The Committee reports annually to the College community announcing the recipients and their projects/activities.

 Activities eligible for support must be related to the student’s disciplinary or professional/career development.
 These may include, but are not limited to, attendance and /or participation at conferences, seminars, workshops, or academic fora, or publications.
 Not eligible are club activities, admission exams, tuition for additional courses, group projects (in a course), expenses incurred in fulfilling course requirements, and thesis research support.

 1. All graduate and professional students are eligible to apply.